 Delegates are expected to complete the week’s program, unless a family emergency arises.
 Delegates

-must be present at the first session on the first day.
+must be present at the opening session on the first day.

-Cell phones may be brought, but can only be used during designated times.
-Under no circumstance are
+Cell phones may be brought to the session, but can only be used during designated times.
+Under no

 Three meals are provided daily at the university’s dining facility.
 Vending machines with snacks and

-At Girls State, each delegate will share a dorm room with another delegate in one of the residence halls
+At ALA Magnolia Girls State, each delegate will share a dorm room with another delegate in one of the

-at Southern Miss.
-Each floor of the dorm will constitute a “city,” with a population of no more than 30
+residence halls at Southern Miss.
+Each floor of the dorm will constitute a “city,” with a population of no

-Citizens will not be allowed to leave the campus area assigned to Girls State.
-No visitors are allowed.
+Citizens will not be allowed to leave the campus area assigned to ALA Girls State.
+No visitors are

+allowed.
 Smoking is strictly prohibited.
-Citizens driving cars to Southern Miss must turn in their car keys to their
+Citizens driving cars to Southern Miss must turn in their car keys

-An information packet will be mailed to the delegate once her application card has been received at the
+An information packet will be e-mailed to the delegate once her application card has been received at the

-Department Headquarters.
-Although time for recreation is planned, Girls State is not a recreational camp.
+Although time for recreation is planned, ALA Girls State is not a recreational camp.

 Must be in good health, with a required examination by the girl’s physician (M.D.).
 The physician’s report

-must be issued no more than ten days prior to the opening of Girls State and must be presented at check-
+must be issued no more than ten days prior to the opening of ALA Girls State and must be presented at

 arrangements will be made to accommodate special needs.

-Delegates may participate in several other activities of Girls State: the Glee Club, the Talent Show, or
+Delegates may participate in several other activities of Girls State: the Glee Club or the Alagista (a

-the Alagista (a “yearbook” made of the delegates and events of the week).
-Each city will work on a city
+“yearbook” made of the delegates and events of the week).
+Each city will develop a city project to be

-counselors and another of the city.
-Also, representatives from state universities and colleges will make
+and another of the city.
+Also, representatives from state universities and colleges will make up our